BedrockStreaming/xo-archiver/README.md

         and deleting the VM thus created.
 VM will stay in Halted state all along.
         To be used with --sr-id and --xva-file

+  restore
+        Call those commands, in this order: pull, get-metadata-from-local-files, import and clean To be used with --archived-vm-name

+  get-metadata-from-local-files
+        Checks that local files contain mandatory informations: SR-ID and a readable XVA-file.
+        To be used with --archived-vm-name or --vm-id or --vm-name

+  clean
+        Removes local files associated with the provided selector inside LOCAL_TMP_DIR This script handles local files properly, but in case of an error, it may be necessary to run this command.
+        To be used with --archived-vm-name or --vm-id or --vm-name

 SELECTORS:
   --vm-id <id>